 - ¼ cup sour cream

 - ¼ teaspoon salt

 - 3 tablespoons roughly chopped dried cranberries

-- Grind dehydrated toasted onion and dried thyme in a mortar with a pestle until you have a fine powder.
+- Grind toasted onion (and dried thyme, if you're using dried) in a mortar with a pestle until you have a fine powder.

 - Whisk cream cheese, mayo, sour cream, garlic, salt, thyme and onion together until creamy.

 - Fold in the cranberries.